 This twinning was important to bring all the key partners into the Gulf of Mexico LME, creating an opportunity to help the three countries engage in the objectives envisioned for the Large Marine Ecosystem, the environmental quality objectives (improve water quality, avoid depletion and recover living marine resources) and restore the quality of coastal and marine ecosystem through community involvement and enhanced cooperation.

-Twinning Exchange of GEF IW projects operating in the Indonesian Seas to discuss best practices in the technical and operational areas and to discuss the prospect of a future Indonesian Seas LME project.
-Indonesian Seas LME Exchange.
+Twinning Exchange of GEF IW projects operating in the Indonesian Sea to discuss best practices in the technical and operational areas and to discuss the prospect of a future Indonesian Sea LME project.

 Transboundary Basin Commission Exchange (5-7 December, 2012)

 Twinning exchange to share best practices in developing and operating a transboundary basin commission.
 Transboundary Basin Commission Exchange (5-7 December, 2012)

 Twinning exchange to enhance knowledge management, communication and integration with IW:LEARN services in the Coral Triangle Initiative.
 CTI Knowledge Management Exchange (March, 2012)

 Twinning Exchange to share best practices in multi-trophic mariculture Mariculture (Feb 2011)

 Governance and Leadership Twinning Exchange (5-11 May, 2011)